gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-RMSFileStatus.md

 A protected file has a status of **Protected (Native)** or **Protected (Generic)**, and an unprotected file has a status of **Unprotected**.

 Note that a natively protected container file, such as an Outlook data file (.PST) always returns the protection status of Unprotected.

-> [!NOTE]
-> To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021.**
->
-> This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
-Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).
->

 ## EXAMPLES